NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 #### **Upgrade to a New Maintenance Version**

-To upgrade to a new maintenance release version, for example, to 6.2.1, follow the steps below:
+To upgrade to a new maintenance release version, for example, 6.2.1, follow the steps below:

-1. Change the image version in the Compose file to the new version, i.e., 6.2.1.
+1. Change the image version in the Compose file to the new version, here 6.4.1.
 2. Run the `docker compose up --profile prod --wait` command.

     Upgrading in this way does not require a recompile.
 Docker detects changes and upgrades the image in the container to the new version.